Skip to content

 Sometimes, even with the best of intentions, real estate licensees can find themselves facing a lawsuit.
 To ensure you’re protected if a claim is made against you, it’s critical you have the right insurance coverage for yourself and your business.

 CRES’s extensive real estate E&O insurance packages can be tailored specifically to suit your needs.
-CRES E&O Insurance + ClaimPrevent® policies also provide you with access to legal advice from qualified attorneys 7 days a week.
+CRES E&O Insurance + ClaimPrevent® policies also provide you with access to legal advice from qualified attorneys pre-claim.
 We’re the #1 claim prevention company because we’re so focused on your risk reduction.

 And as part of one of the largest insurance brokers in the world, we know we can find you the best coverage for the best price — from our unequaled number of E&O options!